Chia-Network/chia-network.github.io/collections/_faq/13-why-are-you-running-these-competitions.en.md

 order: 13
 ---

 Why are you running these competitions?
 -----------------------

 We believe that more eyes on our code will only make it better.
-For example, we wrote a VDF implementation and then through our VDF competition speed up the algorithm by 80%.
+For example, the [results of our VDF Competition](https://www.chia.net/2019/01/17/chia-vdf-competition-round-1-results-and-announcements.en.html) sped up the VDF implementation by 80%.